dclelland/HOWL/README.md

 ---

-Just a quick note: HOWL itself is a paid app, but I provide the source code free of charge as a learning resource.
+Just a quick note: HOWL itself is a free app, and I provide the source code free of charge as a learning resource.
 I ask that you kindly don't put clones of HOWL in the App Store.